 The steps are as follows:

-2 Double click on SVG image to open Preview Screen.
+Double-click on the SVG image to open Preview Screen.

 Open with the dropdown and Select

 It may ask you for permission to access CloudConvert.
 Just click on Allow button.

 It will open the CloudConvert website as https://cloudconvert.com/svg-to-emf

 Click on the Down arrow next to the currently uploaded SVG filename.